House & Apartment

 Sometimes, people refuse to accept a notice.
 This can mean giving it back to the person serving the notice, throwing it away, or destroying it.
 However, as long as they have been handed the notice, service is still complete.

-Substitute service does not occur if a person over 13 who lives in the unit is not handed the notice.
+Substitute service does not occur if a person 13 years or older who lives in the unit is not handed the notice.
 Substitute service is not valid if the notice is only:

 - Given to someone younger than 13,

-- Given to a person over 13 who does not live in the unit,
+- Given to a person 13 years or older who does not live in the unit,

 - Left in a mailbox,